PoCInnovation/Pool2023/Software/day04/1 - Auth/Golang/README.md

-# PoC Software Pool - Day 04 - Authentification
+# PoC Software Pool 2023 - Day 04 - Authentication

 ✔ Authenticate your users.

-✔ Master authentification methods.
+✔ Master authentication methods.

 ✔ Connect with Google.

 ## Introduction

-Authentication has many purpose in this world of servers and API.<br>
+Authentication has many purposes in this world of servers and API.<br>
-Manage users' account, control activities and limit privileges required to know the user identity.
+Manage user accounts, control activities and limit privileges required to know the user identity are some examples.

-Many system exist today, depending on the usage and the consumers: Api key, sessions, OAuth and so on, you can multiply the way to fit with your product and give the best possible user experience.
+Many systems exist today, depending on the usage and the consumers: Api keys, sessions, OAuth and so on, you can multiply the way to fit with your product and give the best possible user experience.